zaboople/essay/Software/OOP.md

         int function bar(int y){...}
         private int function foo(string s){....}

-This tells the compiler that while `bar()` can be accessed globally, `foo()` can only be accessed by other functions in the same file (afile.v), such as `bar()`.
-This makes life easier by whittling the scope of `foo()` down from "the world" to "just here", to give us an elementary level of scope control.
-This makes our program a little bit more straightforward, with a minimum of additional complexity.
+This tells the compiler that while `bar()` can be accessed globally, `foo()` can only be accessed by other functions in the same file (afile.v); so, only bar can call foo.
+This makes life easier by whittling the scope of foo down from "the world" to "just here", giving us an elementary level of scope control.
+This makes our program a little bit more straightforward  with a minimum of additional language complexity.

-We could enhance this concept of just *file* privacy and add *directory* privacy, with something like a `dir` keyword, so that a function can only be called from files in the same directory, to specify wider but still limited scope.
+We could enhance this concept of just *file* privacy and add *directory* privacy, with something like a `dir` keyword, so that a function can only be called from files in the same directory, for wider but still limited scope.
 It's quite useful, but for simplicity I'll leave directory-private out of my examples[<sup>1</sup>](#Footnotes).

 ## Structs